Paolo97Gll/Raytracer.jl/docs/src/scenelang.md

 ROTATE(.X 45 * .Z 30 * .X 20 * .Y 15)
 ```

 You can clearly see that in this syntax keywords can be repeated and are, therefore, non-optional.
 Furthermore, the order in which they are written matters as the result of the construction will be the concatenation of all the individual rotations.
-This is the reason why the arguments are not separated by commas but by concatenation symbols.
+This is the reason why the arguments are not separated by commas but by concatenation symbols `*`.

 #### [Images](@id scenelang_syntax_structure_constructors_images)